redis-developer/skillmarket/README.md

 ```

 ### Query to match users
-Here we can see the power of the RediSearch index, which allows us to query by [tags](https://oss.redis.com/redisearch/Tags/) (we provide a list of values,
+Here we can see the power of theRedis Searchindex, which allows us to query by [tags](https://oss.redis.com/redisearch/Tags/) (we provide a list of values,
 such as interests, and it will return any user whose interests match at least one value in the list), and [geo](https://oss.redis.com/redisearch/Query_Syntax/#geo_filters_in_query)
 (we can ask for users whose location is at a given radius in km from a point).

-To be able to do this, we have to instruct RediSearch to create an index:
+To be able to do this, we have to instructRedis Searchto create an index:
 ```
 FT.CREATE idx:users ON hash PREFIX 1 "users:" SCHEMA interests TAG expertises TAG location GEO
 ```
 We use the [`FT.CREATE` command](https://oss.redis.com/redisearch/Commands/#ftcreate) to create a full text search index named `idx:users`.
 We specify `ON hash` to
 indicate that we're indexing the hash table, and provide `PREFIX 1 "users:"` to indicate that we should index
 any document whose key starts with the prefix "users:".
 Finally we indicate the `SCHEMA` of the index by providing
 a list of fields to index, and their type.